sy77777en/label_pizza/label_pizza/google_sheets_export.md

 ### Status Definitions

 - **Completed**: Has AnnotatorAnswer record
-- **Reviewed**: Has AnswerReview record OR single-choice question with ground truth comparison
+- **Reviewed**: For single choice: has ReviewerGroundTruth record for that question.
+For description: has AnswerReview record with status approved or rejected (not pending)
 - **Ground Truth Set**: Has ReviewerGroundTruth record
 - **Admin Modified**: ReviewerGroundTruth has modified_by_admin_id populated
 - **Approved**: AnswerReview.status = "approved"